arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 a number of `syncmaster` & `syncworker` servers.
 The default value is `false`.

-### `spec.sync.image: string`

-This setting specifies the docker image to use for all ArangoSync servers.
-When not specified, the `spec.image` value is used.

-### `spec.sync.imagePullPolicy: string`

-This setting specifies the pull policy for the docker image to use for all ArangoSync servers.
-For possible values, see `spec.imagePullPolicy`.
-When not specified, the `spec.imagePullPolicy` value is used.

 ### `spec.sync.externalAccess.type: string`

 This setting specifies the type of `Service` that will be created to provide